Sshahryar/Leetcode/README.md

 Long and for loop.

+### Solution Oct 29, 2023 (Java, leetcode) 458.
+Poor Pigs (Hard)
+In .LeetcodeDailySolution folder as Oct29,2023.java

+#### Prompt:

+There are buckets buckets of liquid, where exactly one of the buckets is poisonous.
+To figure out which one is poisonous, you feed some number of (poor) pigs the liquid to see whether they will die or not.
+Unfortunately, you only have minutesToTest minutes to determine which bucket is poisonous.

+You can feed the pigs according to these steps:

+Choose some live pigs to feed.
+For each pig, choose which buckets to feed it.
+The pig will consume all the chosen buckets simultaneously and will take no time.
+Each pig can feed from any number of buckets, and each bucket can be fed from by any number of pigs.
+Wait for minutesToDie minutes.
+You may not feed any other pigs during this time.
+After minutesToDie minutes have passed, any pigs that have been fed the poisonous bucket will die, and all others will survive.
+Repeat this process until you run out of time.
+Given buckets, minutesToDie, and minutesToTest, return the minimum number of pigs needed to figure out which bucket is poisonous within the allotted time.

+#### Solution:

+    class Solution{
+    public int poorPigs(int buckets, int tdie, int ttest){
+        int test = ttest/tdie;
+        int i=0;

+        while(Math.pow(test+1,i)< buckets)
+        {
+            i++;
+        }
+        return i;
+        }
+    }

+Runtime: 0 ms, beating 100% of leetcode users solutions using java.
+Memory: 38.70 mb, beating 95.03% of leetcode users solutions using java.

+#### Concepts Applied:

+Math and while loop.

 ### Solution Oct 30, 2023 (Java, leetcode) 1356.
 Sort Integers by The Number of 1 Bits (Easy)
 In .LeetcodeDailySolution folder as Oct30,2023.java